 Pioneer Home Health Care entered into a mortgage note in the amount of \$280,000 for the purchase of a commercial office building.
 The note pays principal and interest monthly, at an interest rate of 5.0%.
 The note matures on September 1, 2023.
+As part of the divesture of Pioneer Home Health Care in May 2023, the mortgage is no longer a liability for the District.

-Nondesignated Public Hosipital Bridge Loan Program
+Nondesignated Public Hospital Bridge Loan Program